lsegal/yard/README.markdown

 they are expected to be, what type a method should return, what exceptions it can raise, if it is deprecated, etc..
 It also allows information to be better (and more consistently) organized during the output generation phase.
-You can find a list of tags in the {file:GETTING_STARTED.markdown#taglist GETTING_STARTED.markdown} file.
+You can find a list of tags in the {file:GettingStarted.md#taglist GettingStarted.md} file.

 YARD also supports an optional "types" declarations for certain tags.
 This allows the developer to document type signatures for ruby methods and